Almyrida History

 Almyrida from ancient times to the present day

 History tells us that the Apokoronas area was inhabited in Early Minoan times.
 It is thought that Almyrida was colonised by the Phoenicians, a Middle Eastern sea people and active traders who had good relations with the Minoans.
 There were Phoenician colonies in other parts of Crete, such as Finikas next to Loutro in Sfakia, and Lendas, south of Heraklion.
+Almyrida continued to be inhabited in every period of history.

 In the 1990s excavations were carried out in the area by archaeologists Manolis Borboudakis and Michalis Andrianakis, who uncovered an Early Christian basilica of the 5th-6th century AD, with a transverse nave and T-shaped plan.

 The bases of the high altar and the pulpit were discovered, along with Corinthian column capitals.
+The sanctuary and the central aisle contain very interesting and impressively varied mosaics.

 Ruins of the Greco-Roman period are preserved on Finikia Hill above the church and on Karga Island, opposite the beach of Almyrida.
+The name Finikia (Phoenicia) is another indication that Almyrida was a Phoenician colony in ancient times.

-Almyrida during the Turkish occupation
+Almyrida during the Ottoman Period

 According to historical sources, the last battle in Crete against the Turks took place in the Almyrida area, in 1896.